Saturday 30 June 2018, 6.00am - Sunday 22 July 2018, 11.00pm

 Booking requirements vary – check the website below for details

-In 2018, Matariki Festival will celebrate the Māori New Year with more than 100 events, beginning with an evocative dawn karakia at Arataki Visitor Centre, located in the heart of Te Waonui a Tiriwa (Waitākere Ranges).
+In 2018, Matariki Festival will celebrate the Māori New Year with more than 100 events, beginning with the evocative Matariki Dawn Karakia at Arataki Visitor Centre, located in the heart of Te Waonui a Tiriwa (Waitākere Ranges).

 Matariki Festival is Auckland’s premier winter festival and a chance for Tāmaki Makaurau to come together to celebrate the Māori New Year.